PrashamsGanugula/Intelli-Chat_/README.md

 - Upload profile photos.
 - Display last-seen status and account creation date.

-### Registration Screen

-- Register new users with email.
-- Collect necessary user information for profile creation.

-### Splash Screen

-- Initial loading screen with app logo.
-- Transitions to the welcome screen.

 ### View Profile Screen

 - View other users' profiles.
 - Display user information such as photo, about, and last-seen status.

-### Welcome Screen

-- Introduction to the app for first-time users.
-- Navigation to login or registration screens.

 ## Technical Details